nroi/cpcache/README.md

 * Reverse proxy cache using NGINX: Apart from the fact that cpcache can utilize the full bandwidth even with multiple concurrent downloads, the setup described in the wiki is quite similar to cpc's approach.

+# Setup with NGINX
+In case you want to use NGINX as reverse proxy, keep in mind that it uses caching by default, which will cause timeouts in pacman since downloads then requires a few seconds to start.
+Use `proxy_buffering off;` to prevent this.

 ## Dependencies